A twisted ankle is always no fun, but with these 6 simple, helpful tricks you can be back on your feet in a matter of hours!

 The Twisted Ankle Story

-About two weeks ago my daughter, Rachel, twisted her ankle by stepping on her foot incorrectly and twisted it.
+Recently my daughter, Rachel, twisted her ankle by stepping on her foot incorrectly and twisted it.
 She managed to scoot off to the side of the playground, but couldn’t stand or walk.
 Her younger sister, Elizabeth, came and got me.
-I was inside helping with the check-in process for a homeschool co-op we go to.

 (We didn’t have to see a doctor for this, but you may need to see a doctor for your twisted ankle.
 This is not meant to answer every issue with a sprained or twisted ankle.
 I considered taking her to the doctor, but ended up not needing to take her.)